AC is not working inspection

 - Mechanical problems in the dash, such as the blend door being physically broken, prevent it from forcing air across the evaporator; the mode door is broken, which prevents it from forcing air through the vents; or the recirculation door being broken and falling into blower motor.

 What to expect:

 A top-rated mobile mechanic will come to your home or office to determine the source and cause of the AC malfunction.
 After the inspection, the mechanic will provide a detailed report that describes the air conditioning issue, along with the scope and cost of the necessary repairs.

 How it’s done:

 The mechanic will perform a visual inspection of the air conditioning system, check the refrigerant for the proper charge, use a sniffer to identify any leaks of CFC gas, test the heater controls to make sure the air is being directed across the evaporator and sealing off the heater core, and then check other system components as specific symptoms and issues are identified.

 How important is this service?

 Air conditioning systems use extremely high pressures and temperatures.
-If any of the above symptoms happen, please do the safe thing: have your system inspected by one of our expert mechanics.
+If any of the above symptoms happen, please do the safe thing: have your system inspected by one of our expert mobile mechanics.